Peruvian Debate Association: Peru in the World Schools Debating Championship

 All teams coached by Sixto Ramos except for WSDC in Peru 03 and Canada 05.
 As of 2012, Sixto Ramos is no longer the official coach of the national team as he retired due to personal problems.
-For the WSDC 2013, the chosen Coach through vote by the PDA is Jorge Gallo, former speaker.
+For the WSDC 2013, the chosen Coach through vote by the APD is Jorge Gallo, former speaker.
 For 2014, Luis-Enrique Zela-Koort coached the team and for 2015 the coach was Sebastian Salomón.
 In 2016, a four-person coaching team was assembled from Peruvian ex-debaters (Jorge Gallo, Sebastían Salomón, Luis Enrique Zela, Sebastián Dasso).
 The year after in 2017, Luis Enrique Zela and Sebastian Dasso remained as coaches, and took the team to two additional tournaments: (i) The 2017 Harvard Invitational, and (ii) Asian World Schools (AWSDC), the 2017 peruvian team won both tournaments, before WSDC in Bali.
 Luis Enrique and Sebastian also participated in the WUDC the same year, reaching the ESL finals- the highest achievement any Latin American team has reached so far.

 From 1993 to 2001 all team members were from Colegio Roosevelt, From 2002 to 2018 team members have been from different schools including Markham College, Newton College, San Ignacio de Recalde, Carmelitas and Roosevelt.

 The team for 2019 World Schools Debating Championship in Bangkok, Thailand was: